refinery/refinerycms/readme.md

 After your database exists, you'll need to install the gems that Refinery depends on.
 You can do this by running:

     rake gems:install

+As of version 0.9.6.20, the news engine was extracted into a separate gem.
+This is included by default in config/application.rb
+If you don't want this engine on your site, just remove the config.gem line for it in config/application.rb If you do want it, please run the following commands to get it up and running:

+    script/generate news
+    rake db:migrate

+Now, news should be up and running.

 ### 3. Starting up your site